ahmadvoid/Laravel-AOP/README.md

 ```
 ### Aspect implementation

-You can also create aspects using custom classes that extend the `Ahmadvoid\SimpleAOP\Aspect` abstract class.
-This class provides four abstract methods that you need to implement in your aspect class:
+The `Ahmadvoid\SimpleAOP\Aspect` abstract class provides 3 abstract methods that you need to implement in your aspect classes:

 - `executeBefore`: This method is executed before the controller method is called.
 It receives the request, the controller instance, and the method name as parameters.